Superbowl Earns its Lowest Ratings In a Decade

 'The game was boring’, ‘the halftime show was boring’, ‘even the commercials were boring’.
 Plus the WORST TEAM IN THE LEAGUE ENDED UP WINNING.
 There was no way this could have gone any other way, everyone knows: Tom Brady is a demon, and demons only work for their own self-gain.

-I know that if I don’t pat myself on the back for stirring divisions through my publication for financial gain, I just can’t get myself out of bed to do it anymore.
+I know if I don’t pat myself on the back for stirring divisions through my publication for financial gain, I just can’t get myself out of bed to do it anymore.